-Equipment Category Typical Noise Controls Pile Driver Enclosure, muffler Stone saw cutting Noise control pad with water Handheld Reduction of reflected sound impact drills Circular saw blades 15° tooth angle, new tooth configuration, slotted saw blades, viscoelastic damping Pneumatic tools Muffler Pavement breaker/ Rock drill Muffler, enclosure of cylinder case and front head, moil damping Portable air Muffler, acoustic enclosures compressor Bulldozer Bulldozer Cab-liner material, enclosure, sound absorption in canopy, sealing of all openings Vineeled loader Absorption of sound cooling air route Vibratory roller Dreaming From Anti-vibration mounting lixtures Dropping From truck or when loading or unloading coeffecting noise suppression Height (re-rooning) plane require a chute or side baffles Generators Acoustical enclosures and barriers surrounding equipment Generators 25 KV/A: The legal power grid shall be used wherever feasible to limit generator Generatorszo RVA. noise.
-No generators larger than 25 KVA shall be used and where a generator is necessary, it shall have maximum noise muffling capability Hand Tools Sound absorbing material and vibration isolation systems on hand tools Dismantling use rubber mallets to erect and dismantle formwork Formwork Backup Alarms All equipment with backup alarms operated by the Contractor, vendors, suppliers, and subcontractors on the construction site shall be equipped with either audible self-adjusting ambient-sensitive backup alarms or manually-adjustable alarms.
+Equipment Category Typical Noise Controls Pile Driver Enclosure, muffler Stone saw cutting Noise control pad with water Handheld Reduction of reflected sound impact drills Circular saw blades 15° tooth angle, new tooth configuration, slotted saw blades, viscoelastic damping Pneumatic tools Muffler Pavement breaker/ Rock drill Muffler, enclosure of cylinder case and front head, moil damping Portable air Muffler, acoustic enclosures compressor Bulldozer Bulldozer Cab-liner material, enclosure, sound absorption in canopy, sealing of all openings Wheeled loader Absorption of sound cooling air route Vibratory roller Flexible mounting for pump compartment Joint Cutter Anti-vibration mounting fixtures Dropping From Height (re-roofing) When dropping materials from a height-for example, into or out of a truck, or when loading or unloading scaffolding, noise suppression plans require a chute or side baffles.
+Generators Acoustical enclosures and barriers surrounding equipment Generators25 KVA: The local power grid shall be used wherever feasible to limit generator noise.
+No generators larger than 25 KVA shall be used and, where a generator is necessary, it shall have maximum noise muffling capability.
+Hand Tools Sound absorbing material and vibration isolation systems on hand tools Dismantling Formwork use rubber mallets to erect and dismantle formwork Backup Alarms All equipment with backup alarms operated by the Contractor, vendors, suppliers, and subcontractors on the construction site shall be equipped with either audible self-adjusting ambient-sensitive backup alarms or manually-adjustable alarms.
 The ambient-sensitive alarms shall automatically adjust to a maximum of 5 dBA over the surrounding background noise levels.
 The manually-adjustable alarms shall be set at the lowest setting required to be audible above the surrounding noise.
-Installation and use of the alarms shall be of Society of Automotive Engineering (SAE) 1004, 11446, and OSUA regulations Compressors The unit with the lowest noise rating which meets the requirements of the job should be used where work is conducted in the City of
+Installation and use of the alarms shall be consistent with the performance requirements of the current revisions of Society of Automotive Engineering (SAE) J994, J1446, and OSHA regulations.
+Compressors The unit with the lowest noise rating which meets the requirements of the job should be used where work is conducted in the City of